-These general objectives have been used to develop proposed rehabilitation objectives and rehabilitation completion criteria for each mining domain and final land use domain, as outlined in Table 12.

-In due course, completion criteria will be further refined during preparation of a detailed decommissioning procedure.
-However, the general completion criteria and closure standards are as follows:
+These general objectives have been used to develop proposed rehabilitation objectives, indicators and completion criteria for each mining domain and final land use domain, that are presented in Appendix A. In due course, completion criteria will be further refined during preparation of a detailed decommissioning procedure.